mukeshydv/JSONParserSwift/README.md

 ## Implementation

 To parse any JSON String or Dictionary to your model you have to create a class and subclass it by `ParsableModel`.
-Now you will need to create the properties in the model class with same name as their keys in the JSON data.
+Now you will need to create the properties in the model class.
+You can create these properties with same name or different name as keys in json string.
+If you declare properties with same name as key in json then you need to declare only properties.
+But if you name different then keys then you need to confirm protocol `JSONKeyCoder` and implement method
+`func key(for key: String) -> String?`

 ### Example